-If you need additional information on Frangipani, take a look at the news article page on our internet site, http://okeechobee.ifas.ufl.edu or email us at firstname.lastname@example.org.
+If you need additional information on Frangipani, take a look at our internet site, http://okeechobee.ifas.ufl.edu or email me at email@example.com.
 You can visit with our Okeechobee County Extension office for more information or call us at 863-763-6469 or stop by our office at 458 Hwy 98 North in Okeechobee.

 Brown, Stephen.
 Plumeria pudica Bridal Bouquet, Fiddle Leaf Plumeria.
 Fort Myers: UF/IFAS Lee County Extension Service, October 2009. http://lee.ifas.ufl.edu/Hort/GardenPubsAZ/PlumeriaPudica.pdf

 ibid.
 Plumeria alba White Frangipani.
 Fort Myers: UF/IFAS Lee County Extension Service, October 2009. http://lee.ifas.ufl.edu/Hort/GardenPubsAZ/PlumeriaAlbaWhiteFrangipani.pdf

 ibid.
 Identification of the Four Forms of Plumeria rubra.
 Proceedings of the Florida.
 State Hort.
 Soc.
 121:406–407.
 2008. http://lee.ifas.ufl.edu/Hort/GardenPubsAZ/GL25_Brown.pdf

 Frangipani for the Bugs.

 Dunfrord, James C. and Barbara, Kathryn A. Frangipani Hornworm (Featured Creatures, EENY-344).
 Gainesville: UF/IFAS Department of Entomology March 2011. http://edis.ifas.ufl.edu/in621